4d11/company-search/WRITEUP.md

 For these kind of hybrid search use cases, I have decided to use ElasticSearch as my primary search database as from my experience, it excels in these scenarios.
-I will continue to use Postgres as the main source of truth, FastAPI for the backend and React for the frontend as I have good experience with them.
+I will continue to use Postgres as the main source of truth, FastAPI for the backend and React for the frontend as I have a good amount of experience with them.

 ### Consideration: Postgres - Keep or Not to Keep?
 I debated whether to still keep around Postgres as we aren't actively using it but I decided to keep it for the following